 With matters of style in your content, there’s generally no right answer to whether you should be informal, use Oxford commas or do – or don’t do – a number of other things.
 Believe me, that’s a controversial enough statement.
 (I’ve been accused of being an Oxford comma fundamentalist.)
-But it’s true.

 We’ve stressed before to be, above all else, consistent.
 But ‘above all else’ is wrong.
 There’s something that trumps consistency.